Eerie-Cson/earthtrack-inv-sys/README.md

 # EarthTrack Inventory System

-An enterprise-grade inventory management system built with a monorepo architecture (Nx) and microservices.
+An inventory management system built with a monorepo architecture (Nx) and microservices.
 This project demonstrates a production-quality approach for both the backend (Node.js, TypeScript, NestJS) and the mobile frontend (React Native, TypeScript, Hooks).

 ---